Skip to content

 • find the input of your device that you want to reassign (first/left column) and assign it to the desired input of the emulated system (second/right column).

 Once you are done remapping, return to your game.
-All changes you made will be stored in the currently active remap file and will be automatically restored when you launch the game again, unless they are overriden by another remap file as illustrated above.
+All changes you made will be stored in the currently active remap file and will be automatically restored when you launch the game again, unless they are overridden by another remap file as illustrated above.